What to look out for when buying a built-in dishwasher?

-A built-in dishwasher has quite a few advantages over a freestanding dishwasher, but there are also additional things you need to consider.
-When buying a dishwasher, always pay attention to the following things:
+A built-in dishwasher does have some advantages over a free-standing one, but there are also additional things to consider.
+There are also a number of other things to consider, however:

-The cabinet in which you want to install the dishwasher must be large enough for the dishwasher to slide into.
-Most dishwashers are 60 cm wide, but for smaller niches there are also extra narrow dishwashers of 45 cm wide, so that it also fits in a small kitchen.
+The cabinet into which you want to fit the dishwasher must be big enough for the dishwasher to slide.
+Most dishwashers are 60cm wide, but there are also extra narrow 45cm dishwashers for smaller niches, which will fit into a small kitchen.

-With a standard 45 cm wide dishwasher, keep in mind that you can’t put as many dirty dishes away.
+With a standard 45cm wide dishwasher you should bear in mind that you will not be able to fit as many dirty dishes into it.
 The number of place settings for a large dishwasher is often 12, 14 or 16 and for a smaller model 9 or 10.
-With a small dishwasher, always check to see if you can adjust the top basket to create more room for large dishes.
+With a small dishwasher, always check whether you can adjust the upper basket to create more space for large dishes.

 When looking for a new dishwasher, measure the height, width and depth of your niche.
-For the height, you measure from your floor to the bottom of your countertop, and for the depth, you should also keep in mind that the floor in front of your dishwasher is often a bit higher.
+For the height you measure from the floor to the bottom of the countertop, and for the depth you also need to take into account that the floor in front of your dishwasher is often a bit higher.

-For your new dishwasher to work properly, you’ll need a connection for electricity and a water supply and drainage system.
-Ideally, these should be directly behind the recess, but you can also make a branch from the existing connections.
+To make your new dishwasher work properly you will need a connection for electricity and a water supply and drainage system.
+Ideally, these should be directly behind the recess, but you can also branch off from the existing connections.

-With a dishwasher that is semi-integrated, the control panel is visible.
-You can see that there is a dishwasher between your kitchen cabinets, because you don’t have a fully finished exterior.
+When you buy a dishwasher that is semi-integrated, the control panel is visible.
+This means that you can see that there is a dishwasher between your kitchen cabinets, as you don’t have a fully finished exterior.
 The advantage is that you can easily operate the dishwasher from the outside, so you never have to open it.
-This is useful if you have a delayed start, for example, because you can always see the screen with the settings.
+This is useful if you have a delayed start, for example, as you can see the settings screen at all times.

-Most dishwashers that are fully integrated immediately stop their program if you pull them open to change something in the settings.
-You then often have to run the program all over again from the beginning, which is a real waste.
-Even the most efficient dishwasher wastes a lot of water this way.
+Most fully integrated dishwashers stop their programme immediately if you pull them open to change a setting.
+You then often have to run the program all over again from the beginning, which is a shame.
+Even the most efficient dishwasher wastes a lot of water.

 The noise level of your built-in dishwasher